jojokimys/agent-twitter-client-without-space/README.md

 # agent-twitter-client

-This is a modified version of [@the-convocation/twitter-scraper](https://github.com/the-convocation/twitter-scraper) with added functionality for sending tweets and retweets.
+This is a modified version of [@elizaOS/agent-twitter-client](https://github.com/elizaOS/agent-twitter-client) with removed twitter space functionality.
 This package does not require the Twitter API to use and will run in both the browser and server.

 ## Installation